lehner-lab/abetadms/README.md

 * ## Preprocess fitness

-Pipeline stage 1 ('abetadms_preprocess_fitness') reformats DiMSum files and estimates fitness of doubles mutants using bayesian framework ('bayesian_double_fitness = T').
+Pipeline stage 1 ('abetadms_preprocess_fitness') reformats DiMSum files and re-estimates fitness of doubles mutants using a bayesian framework ('bayesian_double_fitness = T').
 The latter is computationally intensive (~30minutes on 10 cores) and is therefore not run by default.

 * ## Epistasis analysis